 The College of Environment and Design is the home of the state student chapter of the American Society of Landscape Architects (ASLA).
 We aspire to bring landscape architecture students from the BLA and MLA programs together for social purposes.
 We plan and oversee various projects and events at CED in conjunction with the state chapter of ASLA.
-Join our Facebook group to receive notification regarding meetings, projects, and social events.
+Follow this link to our website, and follow GSLA on Instagram to receive notification regarding meetings, projects, and social events.

 To contact GSLA, please e-mail: firstname.lastname@example.org